 Dangers of Mixing Cold Medications With Energy Drinks

-Among youth, adolescents, and young adults, consumption of energy drinks has become somewhat of a fad, and it is estimated that about 30 percent of teens and young adults consuming energy drinks.
+Among youth, adolescents, and young adults, consumption of energy drinks have become somewhat of a fad, and it is estimated that about 30 percent of teens and young adults consuming energy drinks.

-Adolescents consuming these energy drinks may be more inclined to participate in risky behaviors or intentionally mix energy drinks with other substances, such as cold medications, in attempt to create a sense of euphoria or state of a high.
+Adolescents consuming these energy drinks may be more inclined to participate in risky behaviors or intentionally mix energy drinks with other substances, such as cold medications, in an attempt to create a sense of euphoria or state of a high.

 With easy access to cold medications that are purchased over the counter or commonly found in household medicine cabinets, this can be a potentially dangerous habit resulting in adverse side effects.

 Caregivers should take extra caution with medications stored around the house and observant of excessive consumption of energy drinks in order to help protect youth exposed to these types of behaviors.

 About the Author: Crystal is a Masters-level Registered Dietitian Nutritionist (RDN) with a specialty focus in eating disorders, maternal/child health and wellness, and intuitive eating.
 Combining clinical experience with a love of social media and writing, Crystal serves as the Special Projects Coordinator for Eating Disorder Hope/Addiction Hope, where her passion to help others find recovery and healing is integrated into each part of her work.